Hotels near AMF Shea Village Lanes

 Hampton Inn & Suites Phoenix

-- Enjoy free Wi-Fi access in guest rooms and all public areas
+- Share tournament photos using free Wi-Fi in rooms and common areas

 Holiday Inn Express Scottsdale North by IHG